 R301.2.1 Wind limitations.
 Buildings and portions thereof shall be limited by wind speed, as defined in Table R301.2(1) and construction methods in accordance with this code.
 Basic wind speeds shall be determined from Figure R301.2(4).
 Where different construction methods and structural materials are used for various portions of a building, the applicable requirements of this section for each portion shall apply.
-Asphalt shingles shall be designed for wind speeds in accordance with Section R905.2.6.

 R301.2.1.1 Design criteria.
-Construction in regions where the basic wind speeds from Figure R301.2(4) equal or exceed 100 miles per hour (45 m/s) in hurricane-prone regions, or 110 miles per hour (49 m/s) elsewhere, shall be designed in accordance with one of the following:
+In regions where the basic wind speeds from Figure R301.2(4) equal or exceed 100 miles per hour (45 m/s) in hurricane-prone regions, or 110 miles per hour (49 m/s) elsewhere, the design of buildings shall be in accordance with one of the following methods.
+The elements of design not addressed by those documents in Items 1 through 4 shall be in accordance with this code.

-- 1. American Forest and Paper Association (AF&PA) Wood Frame Construction Manual for One- and Two-Family Dwellings (WFCM); or - 2.
-Southern Building Code Congress International Standard for Hurricane Resistant Residential Construction (SSTD 10); or - 3.
+- 1. American Forest and Paper Association (AF&PA) Wood Frame Construction Manual for One- and Two-Family Dwellings (WFCM); or - International Code Council (ICC) Standard for Residential Construction in High Wind Regions (ICC-600); or - 3.
 Minimum Design Loads for Buildings and Other Structures (ASCE-7); or - 4.
-American Iron and Steel Institute (AISI), Standard for Cold-Formed Steel Framing-Prescriptive Method For One- and Two-Family Dwellings (COFS/PM) with Supplement to Standard for Cold-Formed Steel Framing-Prescriptive Method For One- and Two-Family Dwellings. - 5.
-Concrete construction shall be designed in accordance with the provisions of this code.
+American Iron and Steel Institute (AISI), Standard for Cold-Formed Steel Framing-Prescriptive Method For One- and Two-Family Dwellings (AISI S230). - 5.
+Concrete construction shall be designed in accordance with the provisions of this code. - Structural insulated panel (SIP) walls shall be designed in accordance with the provisions of this code.

 R301.2.1.2 Protection of openings.
-Windows in buildings located in wondborne debris regions shall have glazed openings protected from windborne debris.
-Glazed opening protection for wind-borne debris shall meet the requirements of the Large Missile Test of ASTM E 1996 and of ASTM E 1886 referenced therein.
+Windows in buildings located in windborne debris regions shall have glazed openings protected from windborne debris.
+Glazed opening protection for windborne debris shall meet the requirements of the Large Missile Test of ASTM E 1996 and ASTM E 1886 referenced therein.
+Garage door glazed opening protection for windborne debris shall meet the requirements of an approved impact resisting standard or ANSI/DASMA 115.